shanujaiswal/Practice_Project/JS notes.md

 --> ALT + UP Button or Down Button -- To move whole Line up and down --> Common Practice to end statement in javascript with a semi-colon (;)

+--> ${name} inserts the value of the name variable into the string.

 --> In JavaScript, variable names are case-sensitive.
 This means that name and NAME would be treated as two different variables.
 --> function is used to define a function in JavaScript